LW1N/CyberRun/ProjectDocument.md

 *Repository Management* - Most of the time we were able to complete tasks without having issues merging back on to the main branch.
 This was due to the fact that a lot of our tasks were able to be further broken down in a way that pushes and commits could be completed quite quickly one after the other.
 This resulted in very few conflicts because of very little overlapping work.
 Though, at the few times that we would run into a merge conflict, I was responsible for stepping in to work with both sides of the conflict and manually resolve it myself.

 *Minor General Development* - As the producer I was not in charge of any of the major gameplay mechanics or functions.
-But due to time constraints I was needed to develop and tweak certain minor features such as enemy and projectile prefabs, enemy spawning, projectile instantiation, and enemy strength.
+However due to time constraints I was needed to develop and tweak certain parts of features as well as minor features such as enemy and projectile prefabs, enemy spawning, projectile instantiation, and enemy strength.

 ## User Interface and Input